 History:

-Today’s Hohenschwangau Castle was built between 1537 and 1547 into the partially preserved outer walls of Schwanstein Castle from the 14th century.
-The four story complex of the main building, which was remodeled in 1833–1837 in neo-Gothic style with yellow façade paint, has three round towers with polygonal superstructures.
+Today’s Hohenschwangau Castle was built between 1537 and 1547.
+It was integrated into the partially preserved outer walls of Schwanstein Castle from the 14th century.
+The main building is a four-story complex.
+It was remodeled in 1833–1837 in neo-Gothic style.
+The façade is painted yellow.
+This building has three round towers with polygonal superstructures.

-The castle served as a summer residence for the royal family and was the childhood home of the two sons, the future kings Ludwig II and Otto.
-Their mother Marie of Bavaria (1825–1889) often went on mountain hikes with them, including to the old castles of Vorder- and Hinterhohenschwangau and Frauenstein.
-She also lived here every year after the death of King Max II in 1864 every year in the summer.
+The castle served as a summer residence for the royal family.
+It was also the childhood home of the two sons, the future kings Ludwig II and Otto.
+Their mother, Marie of Bavaria (1825–1889), often went on mountain hikes with them.
+She took them to the old castles of Vorder- and Hinterhohenschwangau and Frauenstein.
+Mother Marie lived here every year after the death of King Max II in 1864 every year in the summer.

 Below you see Ludwig and Otto with his parents

-In their absence, Ludwig II also frequently used the castle, including during the construction of his own Neuschwanstein Castle from 1869 to 1884, which officially bore the name Neue Burg Hohenschwangau until 1886.
+In their absence, Ludwig II frequently stayed at the castle during construction of his own Neuschwanstein Castle from 1869 to 1884.
+It officially bore the name Neue Burg Hohenschwangau until 1886.

-Ludwig II did not change anything in Hohenschwangau except his own bedroom, in which he had a group of rocks built in 1864, over which a waterfall flowed.
-He also built an apparatus for creating an artificial rainbow and a night sky, with a moon and stars illuminated by an intricate system of mirrors from the upper floor.
+Ludwig II did not change anything in Hohenschwangau except his own bedroom.
+In it, he had a group of rocks built in 1864.
+A waterfall flowed over these rocks.
+He also built an apparatus for creating an artificial rainbow.
+It featured a night sky with a moon and stars.
+These were illuminated by an intricate system of mirrors from the upper floor.

 After Ludwig’s death in 1886, mother Queen Marie had the room restored to its original state.
 She died almost three years after the death of her son in 1889 at Hohenschwangau Castle.